tiantiaf0627/Face_Detect_Test_OpenCV/README.md

 4. python face_detect.py

-You would be able to see the camera screen and detected output on screen streaming and terminal
+You would be able to see the camera screen and detected output on screen streaming and terminal Frame Rate is about 10-12 frames per second.